-LMDC Holdings-LMDC Holdings is owned in large part by former and current managing directors of the Company (including the Company's executive officers).
+LMDC Holdings is owned in large part by former and current managing directors of the Company (including the Company's executive officers).

-MBA Lazard Holdings S.A. and its affiliates ("MBA")-MBA, in which the Company has a 50% ownership interest, has operating companies in several South American countries.
+MBA Lazard Holdings S.A. and its affiliates ("MBA"), in which the Company has a 50% ownership interest, has operating companies in several South American countries.

-LAZARD GROUP LLC NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

+(dollars in thousands, except for per share data, unless otherwise noted)

-16. REGULATORY AUTHORITIES
+17. REGULATORY AUTHORITIES